William Walker (diver): Winchester Cathedral

 Before his work, the cathedral had been in imminent danger of collapse as it sank slowly into the ground, which consisted of peat.
 To enable bricklayers to build supporting walls, the groundwater level had to be lowered.
-Normally, the removal of the groundwater would have caused the collapse of the building.
+Without intervention, the removal of the groundwater would have caused the collapse of the building.
 So, to give temporary support to the foundation walls, some 235 pits were dug along the southern and eastern sides of the building, each about six metres deep.
 Walker went down and shored up the walls by putting concrete underneath them.
 He worked six hours a day—in complete darkness, because the sediment suspended in the water was impenetrable to light.

 After Walker finished his work, the groundwater was pumped out and the concrete he had placed bore the foundation walls.
 Conventional bricklayers then were able to do their work in the usual way and restore the damaged walls.

 During the latter part of his time working at Winchester, Walker cycled home, 70 miles to South Norwood, at weekends returning by train on the Monday.

 To celebrate the completion of the work, a thanksgiving service, led by the Archbishop of Canterbury, was held on 15 July 1912.
 At this, Walker was presented with a silver rose bowl by King George V. Newspaper reports at the time remarked that this was the second time Walker had met George V, the first being when the king was a naval cadet and Walker was his diving instructor.

 Later, Walker was honoured by being appointed a Member of the Royal Victorian Order (MVO).

 An interview that Walker gave to the Hampshire Observer in 1911 gives insight into his work.
 In it, Walker reveals that, unlike some other divers, he had never worked on any treasure dives.
 Other aspects of his work: